gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Open issues

 - Fail or skip if target platform is not applicable for the the component's platform?

-## Feature: Custom plugin defines a custom library type

-Add a sample plugin that declares its own library type:

-    apply plugin: 'my-sample'

-    libraries {
-        myCustomLib {
-            someProperty 17
-        }
-    }

-A custom library type:
-- Extends or implements some public base `Library` type.
-- Has no dependencies.
-- Produces no artifacts.

-## Feature: Custom library produces binaries

-Change the sample plugin so that it declares its own binary type for the libraries it defines:

-    apply plugin: 'my-sample'

-    libraries {
-        myCustomLib {
-            binaries {
-                // Custom binaries are visible here, however it is that the plugin decides which binaries are available }
-        }
-    }

-    binaries {
-        // Custom binaries are visible here
-    }

-Allow a plugin to declare the binaries for a custom library.

-A custom binary:
-- Extends or implements some public base `LibraryBinary` type.
-- Has some lifecycle task to build its outputs.

 ## Feature: Build author declares dependencies for custom library